-That's why MADRE created an initiative to bring global women’s voices and solutions to progressive policymaking in the US: the Feminist Policy Jumpstart.
+That's why this initiative, the Feminist Policy Jumpstart, brings global women’s voices and solutions to progressive policymaking in the US.

 - offering a global gender justice perspective on climate policy, including the Green New Deal;